tenstorrent/tt-metal/tech_reports/Programming Mesh of Devices/Programming Mesh of Devices with TT-NN.md

 )
 ```

-Let’s inspect our ttnn.Tensor object.
+Let's inspect our ttnn.Tensor object.
 At this point, the data still resides in host-memory.

 ```py
 > mesh_tensor